Azure/autorest.typescript/docs/RLC-generation-Design.md

 ## RLC generation from Swagger

-And the entire RLC generation process from Swagger Input would be:
+On a high level, the RLC generation process from CADL input involves the following steps:
-Swagger Input -> Autorest Core & m4 Plugin -> Modelerfour -> Transform RLCModel -> Call RLC Common library to Generate Code
+1. The Swagger input is processed by the Autorest core & Modelerfour plugin to generate a code model Modelerfour.
+1. The Modelerfour model is transformed into an RLCModel.
+1. The RLCModel is passed to the RLC Common library, which generates the code for the RLC file.

 ```mermaid
 graph TD